erezushi/PokeErez.com-Placeholder/api/game/README.md

 ## Using the Announcer

-Alongside the game responses, which chatbots receive, there is also a service for displaying the state of a game in a way that can be put into various streaming software.
+Alongside the game responses, which chatbots receive, there is also a service for displaying the state of a game in a way that can be put into various streaming softwares.

 To use it, add a Browser Source to your scene _(or whatever the equivalents of them are in your streaming software)_, and set it to
 ```